Research Rules to Live By

 - Join academic listservs They are an invaluable resource (for now and later).

-- Joining listservs can help you learn about the profession and give you a good avenue for connecting with scholars outside of your institution.
+- Joining listservs can help you learn about the profession and give you a good avenue for connecting with scholars outside the UA.

-- To identify key listervs in your field, speak with your course instructors, library subject specialists, or browse through these listserv lists:
+- To identify key listservs in your field, speak with your instructors, librarians, or browse through these listserv lists:

 Last modified: October 9, 2014